Women Who Made History

 It’s often forgotten that hundreds, if not thousands, of women lived on and around Hadrian’s Wall during the Roman period.
 Find out what we know about them.

 1066: The power behind the throne

 Find out about the roles of three women in the period around the Norman Conquest whose influence and power helped shape the events of 1066.

 Servants who broke the mould

-Women once made up around 80% of household servants.
-Here are some of the women who made a successful career out of domestic service.
+Women once made up about 80% of household servants.
+Read about some of the women who made a successful career out of domestic service.